Guide

 • Policies: Include refund, return, and cancellation terms

 Early payment discounts encourage clients to pay ahead of schedule.
+When setting these rules, it can be helpful to define early payments as those made five or more days before the due date, a benchmark used by federal payment centers.
 Discuss terms with new clients before you provide goods or services.
-Don't assume agreement.

 Set up automated invoicing